warehouseman/meteor-mantra-kickstarter/README.md

 ### tl, dr!

-This a starter app for Meteor developers who want to structure their work according to the [Mantra Specification](https://kadirahq.github.io/mantra/).
+This is a starter app for Meteor developers who want to structure their work according to the [Mantra Specification](https://kadirahq.github.io/mantra/).

-Please feel welcome to comment on any experience you have with it in the on going discussion [here](https://talk.mantrajs.com/) ( for reference, prior discussion venues are available [here](https://talk.mantrajs.com/) and, even earlier, [here](https://github.com/kadirahq/mantra/issues/3) )
+Please feel welcome to comment on any experience you have with it in the [Meteor Forum](https://forums.meteor.com/), but flag with @warehouseman to get my attention. ( for reference, prior discussion venues are available [here](https://talk.mantrajs.com/) and, even earlier, [here](https://github.com/kadirahq/mantra/issues/3) )

 ### Features